Randwick

 Randwick is a suburb in the Eastern Suburbs of Sydney, in the state of New South Wales, Australia.
 Randwick is located 6 kilometres south-east of the Sydney central business district and is the administrative centre for the local government area of the City of Randwick.
-The postcode is 2031.

 History

 Randwick was named after the village of Randwick, Gloucestershire, England, birthplace of Simeon Henry Pearce, who became Mayor of Randwick six times.
 Simeon, who migrated to Australia in 1842, and his brother James who arrived in 1848, were responsible for the founding and early development of Randwick.
 Simeon built the first stone house in the area in 1848, called Blenheim House, which can still be seen in Blenheim Street.
 It was neglected for some time in the mid-1900s, but was eventually acquired by Randwick City Council and restored.

 Proclaimed as a Municipality in February 1859, and as a City in 1990, Randwick has a rich history and a number of heritage buildings.
 Another Mayor of Randwick, George Kiss, lived in the house known as Ventnor in the 1870s.
 A two-storey sandstone house, Ventnor was built by Alderman Edward Dawson in 1859, and is situated on Avoca Street, overlooking Coogee.
 It is now owned by the nearby Our Lady of the Sacred Heart Church (built 1888).
 Other buildings of note include the St Jude's Church group, also on Avoca Street.
 Originally designed by Edmund Blacket, (who also designed St. Andrew's Cathedral, Sydney and the University of Sydney), the church was completed in 1865.
 It was modified by H.M.
 Robinson in 1889.
 The rectory next door was built in 1870.
 The Verger's Residence, designed by Thomas Rowe and completed in 1862, was the original Randwick Municipal Chambers.
 This distinctive building, with its Gothic touches, was followed by the present Randwick Town Hall, which was built further north in Avoca Street in 1881.
 The church group and Ventnor are listed on the Register of the National Estate.

 Further south down Avoca Street is the sandstone building with a tower, built in 1859 as an investment property by William Ellis, one of Randwick's first six elected aldermen.
 After briefly being used as the 'Star and Garter' Inn by Mrs Elizabeth Shipway, it was later the home of Captain Thomas Watson, who was responsible for commissioning the 1874 statue of Captain James Cook, sculpted by Walter McGill, which still stands at the south side of the building.
 Captain Watson also heightened the square tower, thus ensuring another distinctive landmark feature of the area.